DarrenVawter/P300_BCI/README.md

 ![Farwell and Donchin Paradigm](/Images/Farwell_and_Donchin_Paradigm.png)

-Two drawbacks that the team identified with this format were:
+Through literature review and evaluation, three drawbacks that the team identified with this format were:
 * Most individuals are not accustomed to typing on a keyboard in alpha-numeric order, which increases character aquisition time.
 	* Although users typically improve rapidly if using this format, the team hypothesized that it would be unlikely for individuals accustomed to a lifetime of QWERTY format keyboards to match their QWERTY character aquisition time.
 	* For users unaccustomed to QWERTY, either format would require training to improve character aquisition time regardless.